-- Non-reusable Session Task: Please refer Session in Informatica article
+- Non-reusable Session Task: Please refer Session article

-- Reusable Session Task: Please refer Reusable Session in Informatica article
+- Reusable Session Task: Please refer Reusable Session article

 For this example, we are going to create Non-reusable Session.
 To create Non-reusable Session in Informatica, Please navigate to Tasks Menu and select the Create option to open the Create Task window.
 Here you have to choose the Session as Task type (default) and enter a unique name for the session.